benshrimpton/intern_test/README.md

 * Clone the repo

+* Write all your code on the DOC

 * CSS : Turn the sqaure div into a TRIANGLE - doesnt matter how big or small or which way it faces, it just needs to be a triangle witha black background.

 * JQUERY : Type into the text field, when you click the button, write the value of the text field to the `#response` div.